hypercliq/shutdown-cleanup/DEVGUIDE.md

 ## Conclusion

 The `shutdown-cleanup` module provides a robust and flexible solution for managing graceful shutdowns in Node.js applications.
 By following the best practices outlined in this guide and leveraging the advanced features of the module, you can ensure that your application gracefully handles shutdowns, even in complex scenarios.

----

-# Summary

-- **Clarified Support for Async Handlers**: Emphasized that the module accepts both synchronous and asynchronous handlers and has implemented measures to handle them properly, mitigating potential issues.

-- **Node.js Warning Addressed**: Included a note explaining the Node.js warning about async event handlers and how the module has taken steps to address this concern.

-- **Examples Updated**: Provided examples using async handlers to illustrate how users can write their handlers.

-- **Best Practices Adjusted**: Encouraged users to handle errors within their handlers while reassuring them that the module provides an additional safety net.

-- **Additional Information Included**: Added tips on avoiding long-running operations in handlers and testing handlers thoroughly.